-I also find that the information in the record constitutes adequate evidence to demonstrate that the suspension and proposed debarment of Dr. Peter Daszak is necessary due to a cause of so serious or compelling a nature that it affects his present responsibility.
+I also find that the information in the record constitutes adequate evidence to demonstrate that the suspension and proposed debarment of EHA is necessary due to a cause of so serious or compelling a nature that it affects EHA's present responsibility.
 See 2 C.F.R.
 180.800(d).
 As previously mentioned, 45 C.F.R. § 75.364(a) requires that the HHS awarding agency, Inspectors General, the Comptroller General of the United States, and the pass-through entity, or any of their authorized representatives, must have the right of access to any documents, papers, or other records of the non-Federal entity which are pertinent to the Federal award, in order to make audits, examinations, excerpts, and transcripts.
 The information in the record establishes that the NIH requested materials be provided by EHA and WIV to support WIV's research on at least two documented occasions, November 5, 2021, and January 6, 2022.
 To date, the NIH has not received the requested materials from EHA, as the prime awardee and pass-through entity on behalf of WIV, or from WIV.
-In addition, the available evidence shows that EHA submitted its Year 5 I-RPPR, which was due to be submitted by September 30, 2019, nearly two years late on August 3, 2021, without sufficient justification for the delayed submission.
-Again, in his role as the PD/PI of, Dr. Daszak was ultimately responsible for ensuring that EHA and WIV complied with all grant requirements and federal regulations.
-Based on the information in the record, I have determined that there is adequate evidence to demonstrate that this failure by Dr. Daszak is of so serious a nature that it affects his present responsibility, and therefore, his suspension and proposed debarment is necessary.
+In addition, the available evidence shows that EHA submitted its Year 5 I-RPPR more than two years after its due date, without sufficient justification for the delayed submission.
+Therefore, I have determined that there is adequate evidence to document that EHA has not been compliant with federal regulations and grant terms and conditions, which affects EHA's present responsibility.

-For the reasons set forth, I have determined that the immediate suspension of Dr. Peter Daszak is necessary to protect the public interest and due to a cause of so serious or compelling a nature that it affects his present responsibility, related to his role as the President of EHA and as an NIH PD/PI, including EHA's failure to adequately monitor the virus growth in WIV's experiments for Grant Number R01AI110964; EHA's failure to notify the NIH that the WIV viruses appeared to grow beyond permissible thresholds under the terms and conditions of Grant Number R01AI110964; EHA's failure to provide the requested information to support WIV's research reported in the RPPRs and I-RPPRs for Grant Number R01AI110964; EHA's failure to page 12 comply with the timely submission of its Year 5 I-RPPR for Grant Number R01AI110964; and the nature of the research being conducted through EHA's active NIH-funded grant awards, 5U01AI151797-04 and 5R01AI163118-02.
+For the reasons set forth, I have determined that the immediate suspension of EHA is necessary to protect the public interest and due to a cause of so serious or compelling a nature that it affects EHA's present responsibility, including EHA's failure to adequately monitor the virus growth in WIV's experiments; EHA's failure to notify the NIH that the WIV viruses appeared to grow beyond permissible thresholds under the grant's terms and conditions; EHA's failure to provide the requested information to support WIV's research reported in the grant RPPRs and I-RPPRs; and EHA's failure to comply with the timely submission of its Year 5 I-RPPR.